lithnet/access-manager-docs/help-and-support/app-pages/authentication-page.md

 ## Integrated Windows Authentication

 The Integrated Windows Authentication (IWA) provider allows users to log in with NTLM or Kerberos authentication.
-In order to use kerberos, the website host name must be registered on the SPN of the computer object (not the service account).
-Eg if using a hostname of `accessmanager.lithnet.io`, you'll need to register the SPN `http/accessmanager.lithnet.io` or `host/accessmanager.lithnet.io`.
+In order to use Kerberos, the website host name must be registered on the SPN of the computer object (not the service account).
+For example, when using a hostname of `accessmanager.lithnet.io`, you'll need to register the SPN `http/accessmanager.lithnet.io` or `host/accessmanager.lithnet.io`.
 If the host name matches the AD computer name, then no additional SPNs are required.

 ![](../../images/ui-page-authentication-iwa.png)